smart48/le-ssl-laravel-package/README.md

 ## Usage

-The best option is installing it from the private Git repository.
+One option is installing it from the private Git repository.
 For that composer.json should have something like

 ```
 {